 Professor Blau is Professor of Materials Physics and a Senior Fellow of the College.
 Appointed Professor of Materials Physics in 1999, Professor Blau is a Senior Fellow of the College, Member of the Royal Irish Academy, a Fellow of the Institute of Physics and a Fellow of the Institute of Nanotechnology.
 His main research interests are in the production, characterisation, theory and electronic applications of organic polymers, nanotubes and composites.

 Professor Richard Timoney is the Junior Proctor.
 The Proctors have, and exercise, responsibilities with regard to supplicating the Senate for degrees.

 Professor Anna Chahoud is the Public Orator and is responsible for the Latin orations at commencements at which honorary degrees are conferred and on other ceremonial occasions.
 Professor Chahoud holds the Chair of Latin and is based in the Department of Classics at Trinity College.
 She studied Classics in Bologna (Laurea in Lettere Classiche) and Pisa (PhD), and worked in England before coming to Ireland in 1999.
 Her research concentrates on early Latin and the transmission of Latin texts from antiquity to the early modern period.

 Professor Chahoud is the author of a systematic study of Lucilius, the 'inventor' of Roman satire, of articles on Republican Latin and the grammatical tradition, and co-editor of Colloquial and Literary Latin.
 She has contributed to the New Oxford Dictionary of National Biography.
 Professor Chahoud is a member of the editorial board of the Bryn Mawr Classical Review and a Fellow of Trinity College Dublin.

 Dr Ciaran O'Neill is the Community Liaison Officer.
 The Community Liaison Officer facilitates College’s engagement with society and is committed to encouraging inclusive access to the College community, to promoting wide participation in its activities, and to developing and enhancing the diverse ways in which it engages with the wider world.

-Professor Martina Hennessy is an Associate Dean of Research.
-She is also Associate Professor Consultant Medical Education in the School of Medicine.
+Professor Andrew Bowie is an Associate Dean of Research.
+Andrew Bowie is Professor of Innate Immunology in the School of Biochemistry and Immunology.